Jordan De Goey: Controversies

 In October 2021, De Goey was arrested at a night club in New York City and charged with forcible touching of a 35-year-old woman and the assault of a 37-year-old man.
 He was stood down indefinitely by Collingwood and pleaded not guilty to the charges, along with another Australian man who was charged.

 A couple of days later, the prosecutors dropped the charge of forcible touching.
 In January 2022, he was offered a plea bargain to downgrade the remaining assault charge to second-degree harassment.
 Collingwood reinstated De Goey into their AFL program following the plea, allowing him to play under their condition that he permanently works part-time at the Salvation Army.

 In June 2022, footage of De Goey mimicking a sexual act making crude tongue gestures while partying in a Bali night club emerged.
 In another part of the footage, an undisclosed figure attempted to reveal a woman's breast as she lay on the bar.
 Some media articles wrote that De Goey is attempting to expose the woman's breast in the video, but it is unclear as the face and body are not shown.
 De Goey lashed out at what he claimed was a "relentless pursuit of athletes by the media" and said that "this will end in tragedy if no one speaks up".
-Remy Jackson, the woman filmed with De Goey, defended him on Instagram, posting "I can't believe the backlash towards Jordy and myself over here in Bali … nothing to see here" Following the incident, Collingwood withdrew the two years contract with a trigger for two further years, they had offered De Goey.
+Remy Jackson, the woman filmed with De Goey, defended him on Instagram, posting: "I can't believe the backlash towards Jordy and myself over here in Bali … nothing to see here."
+Following the incident, Collingwood withdrew the two-year contract (with a trigger for two further years) that they had offered De Goey.
 He then apologised for his conduct and was given a suspended $25,000 fine by the club.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2024 season.